Historical & Heritage | City

 The temple complex is located on the banks of Indersagar Lake.
 The beautifully sculpted temple complex includes 108 temples within its high walls, made out of marble and sandstone.
 The main Shrine is a double storied building, looks magnificent with its pyramidal style of roof and beautifully carved tower.
 The temple sanctum sanctorum houses a four faced black stone statue of Lord Shiva with Brahma facing west, Vishnu facing north, Shiva facing south and Surya facing east.

 The peak is named Guru Shikhar or 'the peak of the guru' after Dattatreya.
 The temple of Dattatreya is one of the main attractions at Guru Shikhar peak other than scenic views.
 Lord Dattatreya is believed to be an incarnation of Lord Vishnu who had taken birth to the sage couple Atri and Anasuya.
 The word 'Datta' means given and since he was the son of Atri hence named 'Atreya'.
-Thus the boy got its name Dattatreya and is believed to be born with divine power.
+Thus the boy got his name Dattatreya and is believed to be born with divine power.
 It is believed that the lord actually put his foot on this peak sanctifying the place.
-While visiting, one can see the footprint marks of the Lord in the rocky caves.
-Thousands of pilgrims visit this holy place every year.
-A huge bell suspended from a wooden frame having an inscription of 1411 AD can be seen at the entrance of the temple.
+While ...

 Historical & Heritage | Park

 At a distance of 8 km from Mehrangarh Fort and 9.5 km from Jodhpur Junction, Mandore Garden is situated at Mandore, the former capital of Maharajas of Marwar before the establishment of Jodhpur.
 This is a popular picnic spot for the people of Jodhpur.